yashmaniya0/Respiratory-Sound-Classification-with-BiGRU-and-BiLSTMs/README.md

 initially uses a wide range techniques to extract time-domain and spectral features.
-Then it trains BiGRU with Attention mechanism to extract more advanced features of respiratory sounds for XGBoost to classify./
+Then it trains BiGRU with Attention mechanism to extract more advanced features of respiratory sounds for XGBoost to classify.

 ## **Dataset**
 We use a dataset of respiratory sounds from the International Conference on Biomedicine and Health Informatics (ICBHI 2017) Challenge.